margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Everyone in the country, everyone on the Earth has a light like the star that burns, and shines.
 God holds us all amazingly in tact, in one grand brotherhood, and sisterhood.

+Our country is home to all, including the red, white, and blue, where we treat our enemies like brothers find the light in the darkness appreciate all the colors reach out to distant family members
+"lay low" after injuring a neighbor no on is superior, no one is inferior we are all individual, distinct contributing to the interdependence

 ## The Union ##
 North, South, East, West.
 We all stand in this union,